 - Take time to work on the overall state of your body and mind, like exercise, or reading or just relaxing.

-The Killers – drugs, smoking and alcohol
+The Killers – drugs, smoking, and alcohol

 Avoiding the killers, or at least minimising exposure for general health is obvious.
 The link with mental health is also well established.
-Studies abound of links between alcohol abuse, smoking and drug use, particularly long term, and diminished stress management capability, heightened anxiety, depression, and extreme moods, including paranoia, aggression, and hallucinations.
+Studies abound of links between alcohol abuse, smoking, and drug use, particularly long-term, and diminished stress management capability, heightened anxiety, depression, and extreme moods, including paranoia, aggression, and hallucinations.

 Most of this is quite well known, and if we were all purely rational beings, then it is likely that there would not be problems with the abuse of any of these substances.
 The truth is that these substances are frequently a crutch – a coping mechanism used to alleviate pressure in another area of a person’s life.
 We know the risks, but we are looking for a temporary release, an outlet.
 Getting clean of substance abuse will certainly help you decrease your risk of falling victim to mental illness but the potential for relapse remains if the underlying drivers are not addressed.
 To achieve a more permanent outcome, this is where the help of a specialist organisation can be very effective.
-Organisations like Quitline (for smoking) and Holyoake (drug and alcohol counselling) have proven to be very effective in addressing these underlying factors.
+Organisations like Quitline (for smoking) and Holyoake (drug and alcohol counseling) have proven to be very effective in addressing these underlying factors.

 The Warrior Mindset

 At Warrior Wellness we refer to the Warrior Mindset: a positive, striving, resilient and disciplined mentality, built on the strength derived from being in command of one’s health and physical and mental states, and the skills acquired from practicing healthful habits consistently.
 The concept is, simply put, that holistically healthy habits are challenging to maintain, but they confer benefits beyond fitness.
-What we get from the practice of wellness, the adherence to disciplines, is an elevated level of functioning in all aspects of our life, which makes us stronger people overall.
+What we get from the practice of wellness, the adherence to disciplines is an elevated level of functioning in all aspects of our life, which makes us stronger people overall.
 Mental health and physical health work hand in glove, and the more we practice the habits which are the tenants of physical wellness, the more we reinforce the foundations of mental health.
 Practicing these habits is very much within our control, which means our mental health is also largely within our control.

 Armon, G. (2009).
-Do burnout and insomnia predict each other’s levels of change over time independently of the job demand control–support (JDC–S) model?
+Do burnout and insomnia predict each other’s levels of change over time independently of the job demand-control–support (JDC–S) model?
 Stress and Health, 25, 333-342.